ati-ozgur/course-programming-languages/syllabus.md

 	- pipes in operating systems
 	- map and filter in javascript

+12. iteration and iterators
+	- yield in C#
+	- yield in javascript

 11. data structures
 	- classes vs objects in C#
 	- structs in C#